 Fellows in the the Stanford Medical Biochemical Genetics Program benefit from a unique educational environment.
 Clinical training occurs primarily at Lucile Packard Children's Hospital and Stanford Hospital and Clinics.
-Residents also train in the biochemical genetics lab at Stanford University Medical Center.
+Fellows also train in the biochemical genetics lab at Stanford University Medical Center.

 The fellowship program seeks to attract physicans of diverse backgrounds and experience interested in pursuing careers in medical biochemical genetics.
 The fellowship is open to physicians who have completed a residency program in Clinical Medical Genetics.
-Residents must be eligible to work in the United States and obtain a California medical license prior to the commencement of training.
+Fellows must be eligible to work in the United States and obtain a California medical license prior to the commencement of training.

 Fellows participate in the metabolic genetics clinic and neurogenetics clinic as well as the California Newborn Screening Program.
 Fellows also train in the clinical biochemical genetics lab at Stanford University Medical Center.

 Fellows are expected to undertake a mentored research project during their training.
 Trainees at Stanford have co-authored numerous peer-reviewed publications and have regularly presented their work at regional and national meetings.

 Competitively awarded fellowships administered by the Department of Pediatrics are available to support additional clinical, translational or basic science research training.

 We are currently accepting applications for the 2024-2025AY and encourage interested applicants to apply.
 Please submit all documents to the program coordinator, Samuel DeKlerk, via the fellowship email address: firstname.lastname@example.org.
 Competitive candidates will be contacted about next steps.